cloudquery/policies/transformations/aws/compliance-free/README.md

 ### What's in the pack

-The pack contains the free version.
+The pack contains the free version of the compliance package which includes some of the checks from the AWS Foundational Security benchmark, CIS 1.2.0 benchmark and more.

 #### Running Your dbt Project